ludo2ne/Quarto-tuto/README.md

 - locally : `quarto render` (pages are created in the folder *_site*)
 - on [GitHub](https://ludo2ne.github.io/ENSAI-2A-complements-info/) : see file `.github/workflows/publish.yml`

-## Licence
+## License

-Ce projet est sous licence [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

-Vous êtes libre de partager et modifier ce travail à des fins non commerciales, à condition de me créditer et de redistribuer sous la même licence.
+You are free to share and modify this work for non-commercial purposes, provided you credit me and redistribute it under the same license.